Undergraduate Tuition, Fees and Living Expenses

 Case Western Reserve University is primarily a residential university, and we believe undergraduate students benefit from living on campus.
 A student’s financial aid eligibility is determined by subtracting their family’s contribution from their cost of attendance (tuition, fees, living expenses, books and personal expenses).
 For those students who choose to commute from home or live off-campus (not with family), the university uses a smaller cost of attendance or budget to award need-based grant.
 These students typically receive less grant assistance than those living on campus.

-For students living off campus, their cost of attendance will reflect an off-campus living allowance of $9,260.
+For students living off campus, their cost of attendance will reflect an off-campus living allowance of $10,048.
 For students living with their parents, their cost of attendance will reflect a commuter living allowance of $4,170.
-For students living in a Greek life house, their cost of attendance will reflect actual Greek-life living costs.
+For students living in a Greek life house, their cost of attendance will reflect actual Greek-life housing costs and the 17 meal per week plan.